Looking for things to do in Forster with kids? You have hit the jackpot!

 Honeycomb Valley Farm – This is a fully organic farm and the family are so hospitable.
 The kids can have a tour around the farm, have a ride in the tractor, navigate the obstacle course, collect some eggs, pat the animals and try fresh honey when you stay on the farm.

-There are plenty of outdoor activities like fishing, swimming, surfing, boogie boarding, water skiing, sailing, bushwalking, boating, snorkelling and looking at the rockpools.
+You can try fishing, swimming, surfing, boogie boarding, water skiing, sailing, bushwalking, boating, snorkelling and looking at the rock pools.

 Here are some of the things we enjoy:

 Ripples on the Lake – Pacific Palms – this boat shed is right on the lake.
 Great for little kids to paddle around in the clear, shallow, sandy water.
 There aren’t any weeds for miles around.
 You can also hire paddle boards, kayaks, windsurfers here.
 We love to have a coffee whilst watching the kids in the water.